 Storage:

-North America has some of the largest known carbon dioxide (CO2) storage capabilities in the world – and produces a large amount of carbon emissions.
+North America has some of the largest known carbon dioxide (CO2) storage capabilities in the world – and produces a great amount of carbon emissions.

 -